aptech/docs/docs/CR-zeros.rst

     :param c: the number of columns.
     :type c: scalar

-    :returns: y (*r x c matrix*) of zeros.
+    :returns: y (*RxC matrix*) of zeros.

 Remarks
 -------

-This is faster than ones.
+This is faster than :func:`ones`.

-Noninteger arguments will be truncated to an integer.
+Non-integer arguments will be truncated to an integer.

 Examples